Wildlife photography, top tips on how to enjoy it.

 However the pursuit of this precious image is what makes it such fun, so rewarding.
 It should not be in a competitive way; sadly some rapacious photographers seem to leave their code of ethics at home, if they ever had any, even some well known professionals care little for the precarious nature of their environment.
 The image should never take preference over the situation.

-Each month we will publish one of the best recent photos taken by one of our staff.
+Each week we will publish one of the best recent photos taken by oneof our readers Click Your photos to see the images or upload your own

 Canon EF 400mm f/2.8L IS II USM review